 How to split your laptop or desktop PC Screen / 4K Monitor in Windows or macOS for better productivity?
-Microsoft Windows 10 and Apple macOSX already have this feature build into them, just drag your window the any corner of the screen and it will automatically snap, resize and fit half of the screen.
+Microsoft Windows 10 and Apple macOS already have this feature built into them, just drag your window to any corner of the screen and it will automatically snap, resize and fit half of the screen.
 The only problem is, what if you need to fit 5 or 6 windows into a screen?

 How to split your Laptop or PC Screen/Monitor in Windows?
 Here’s a complete list of software that enables you to split your computer screen monitor into two or more so that they can view two applications side-by-side.
 This split screen software works across dual monitors too, it will also split your wallpapers so you can have a different wallpaper on each monitor.